kulashish/grabhouse/README.md

 Space data output (Refer to DataOut.java):
 The label predictions are then added back to the missing elements in spacedata.txt and the output written to spaceout.txt.

+The 'files' folder contains the training/test datasets and the output spaceout.txt.